SebastianZakrzewski/lead_capture_page/README.md

 # Lead Capture Page

 A modern, responsive lead capture page built with Next.js, TypeScript, and Tailwind CSS.
 Features a sleek black and red theme with glassmorphism effects and smooth animations.
+Uses Supabase as the backend database.

 ## ✨ Features